ThisisRDSharma/Siddu-/README.md

 Was SQL the only tool used for data extraction, or were there any additional tools or software involved in the process?

+🧠 Estimation Methodology for Bridger Sanctions Screening Model The Bridger XG sanctions screening model is designed to detect potential matches between customer input data and watchlist entities (e.g., OFAC, UN, EU lists).
+It uses a combination of fuzzy matching algorithms and automated false positive handling to balance detection accuracy with operational efficiency.

+🔍 1.
+Fuzzy Matching Algorithm (XG Engine)
+Bridger XG uses a fuzzy matching algorithm to compare the input entity (e.g., a customer’s name, address) against entries in sanction and watchlists.

+Each potential match is assigned a match score, typically ranging from 70 to 100, which indicates the strength of the similarity between the input and the list entity.

+🤖 2.
+Automatic False Positive Handling (IMDS Integration) To address the issue of false positives, Bridger Insight XG integrates with IMDS (Integrated Matching Decision System):

+The IMDS module allows the bank to develop and implement rules that automatically identify and process false positives, reducing manual review.

+These rules can be customized to align with the institution's risk profile and list screening policies.

+🧾 3.
+Rule-Based Decisioning – Standard Rules
+Bridger XG comes with a set of standard rules, which the user can configure.

+These rules evaluate conflicting data attributes between the input and list entity, including:

+Date of birth (DOB) – with a user-defined tolerance (in months)

+ID numbers

+Gender

+Addresses

+Countries

+If only the specified standard rules return true (indicating data conflicts), the system automatically classifies the match as a false positive.

+⚠️ 4.
+Overrides for Critical Conflicts
+However, if key identity elements like:

+Addresses

+Dates of birth

+ID numbers

+Phone numbers

+... show a strong match (even if standard rules indicate a false positive), Bridger XG will override the standard rule logic and set the match status to automatic false positive to prevent potentially risky mismatches from being wrongly cleared.